 How to get around Muscat

 As mentioned above, it’s a very spread out city.
-If you are there for a few days, it may be advisable to hire a car (which means you can take yourself off on amazing day trips outside of the city, too!).
-If you are only there for a shortstop, though, taxis are likely your best option.
+If you are in Oman for more than a few days, it may be advisable to hire a car and self-drive (which means you can take yourself off on fantastic day trips outside of the city, too!).

-Hiring a car also means finding somewhere to park it!
+Hiring a car in Musca does come with the downside of finding somewhere to park it!
 Along the Corniche in Muttrah, we found this hard and ended up parking in front of the fish market, where there were no meters.

 Taxis in Muscat

-According to one of our lovely taxi drivers, there are two different kinds of taxis’ – metered taxis (blue) and pre-arranged taxis (orange) that run on set rates.
+According to one of our lovely taxi drivers, there are two different kinds of taxis in Oman – metered (blue) and pre-arranged (orange) – that run on set rates.

-These set rates seemed exceptionally high, but when you need to get A to B there was little room to negotiate, unfortunately, and the rates seem better for short trips as the flag fall on the blue “Marhaba” taxi’s is 3.5OR.
+These set rates seemed exceptionally high, but when you need to get A to B, there was little room to negotiate, unfortunately, and the rates seem better for short trips as the flag falls on the blue “Marhaba” taxi’s is 3.5OR.
 We found a short trip across town was offered at 5/6OR.

-They will tell you it’s a set rate but ALWAYS ASK up front!
+They will tell you it’s a set rate, but ALWAYS ASK up front and agree your rate!

-Another great way to see the city if you only have a few days and want to spare expensive taxi costs getting between locations is with the Big Bus Hop On Hop Off service (it’s not clear yet if this service has resumed post-COVID).
+Another great way to see the city if you only have a few days and want to spare expensive taxi costs getting between locations is with the Big Bus Hop On Hop Off service.

 Try these other tour options with transfers while you’re in Muscat: